Tsepo Mhlongo

 Tsepo Winston Mhlongo is a South African politician.
-A member of the Democratic Alliance, he served as a councillor in the City of Johannesburg until the 2014 national election, when he was elected to the National Assembly of South Africa.
+As former member of the Democratic Alliance, he served as a councillor in the City of Johannesburg until the 2014 national election, when he was elected to the National Assembly of South Africa.
 After that, he was appointed Shadow Deputy Minister of Rural Development and Land Reform.
 Mhlongo became the Shadow Minister of Sport and Recreation in January 2017 before he was selected to be Shadow Minister of Sports, Arts and Culture in June 2019.
+On 1 December 2023, Mhlongo was expelled from the DA and lost his parliamentary membership.
+He has since joined ActionSAfor 8 months and 2024 he joined BABSA as Deputy President.